arzu-esc/Transfers-Reporting/README.md

 ## Overview

-Purpose: Collect monthly AEMO (Australian Energy Market Operator) retail transfer CSVs from SharePoint, validate and load them into an Azure SQL staging table (`stg.aemo_transfers`), run verification checks and generate monthly outputs and charts.
+This project is used to collect monthly AEMO (Australian Energy Market Operator) retail transfer CSVs from SharePoint, validate and load them into an Azure SQL staging table (`stg.aemo_transfers`), run verification checks and generate monthly outputs and charts.

----

 ## Visualising the Pipeline